 Making a product that will last for a long time requires skilled design and knowledge of the product's functionality and construction.
 When we create products with a long useful life, we show that Didriksons is a brand that can be trusted.
 Didriksons' products have a high value on the second-hand market, which is also an indication that our products are of good quality and last for a long time.
-In 2022 we were on the top 20 list of clothing brands at Tradera, one of Sweden's most popular second-hand sites.
+In 2023 we were on the top 20 list of clothing brands and top 5 list of children's wear at Tradera, one of Sweden's most popular second-hand sites.
+This is in alignment with our strategy to put "long lasting" as our top priority when it comes to CSR in product development, see figure "CSR priority for product development".